shawngiese/restbot/README.md

 ## Usage

 ### Resources
 The resources folder contains sample reports that are used in the by the bot.
+Copy these to Documents > Home > administrator.
+If you
 Also, if you are using Slack, you might want to make custom emojis for the file types.
 You can find the iHub icons in your installation of iHub C:\OpenText\InformationHub\modules\BIRTiHub\iHub\web\birtservice\iportal\activePortal\images.

 This bot refers to them with the following emoji names:
 :rdes: